Weakly Inscribed Polyhedra

-Steiner also defined that $P$ is \emph{circumscribed} to $S$ if all its facets are tangent to the surface.
-We will see that circumscription and inscription are closely related through polarity, hence we only need to focus on one of them.
-A polytope is called \emph{inscribable to $S$} if it has a combinatorially equivalent realization that is inscribed to $S$.

-Note that we say $P$ is inscribed ``to'' $S$ instead of ``in'' $S$.
-This apparent grammar mistake makes a significant distinction here.

-In elementary geometry, when we say that a figure $A$ is inscribed in another figure $B$, we usually require that $A$ is contained inside $B$, hence the preposition ``in''.
-This is also assumed in many advanced studies on inscribed polytopes.
-Indeed, Steiner's problem were usually considered in Euclidean space.
-In this case, a polyhedron inscribed to a sphere must be inside the sphere.
-But this requirement is not present in Steiner's definition.
-Actually, since Steiner's problem is obviously projectively invariant, it is quite natural to consider it in projective space.
-It is then possible for a polyhedra to be inscribed \emph{to} but not \emph{in} the sphere.
+We use the preposition ``to'' rather than ``in'' to make it clear that we do not require that the polyhedron is on one side of $S$.
+This is not required in Steiner's definition, either.
+In fact, since Steiner's problem is obviously projectively invariant, it is quite natural to consider it in projective space.
+It is then possible that a polyhedron with vertices on the sphere does not lie inside the sphere.

-We now define the mathematical terminology to avoid the subtlety of prepositions in the informal language.

-\begin{definition} In the projective space $\RRP^3$, a polyhedron $P$ inscribed to a quadratic surface $S$ is \emph{strongly inscribed in $S$} if the interior of $P$ is disjoint from $S$, or \emph{weakly inscribed to $S$} otherwise. \end{definition}
+\begin{definition} In the projective space $\RRP^3$, a polyhedron $P$ inscribed to a quadric $S$ is \emph{strongly inscribed to $S$} if the interior of $P$ is disjoint from $S$, or \emph{weakly inscribed to $S$} otherwise. \end{definition}

-Hence ``strongly inscribed in'' is the synonym of ``inscribed \emph{in}'', and ``weakly inscribed to'' means ``inscribed \emph{to} but not \emph{in}''.